Modern bank in Kuala Lumpur

 Can I open an account before arriving in Malaysia?

-Generally, no. Physical presence and biometric verification are required by anti-money laundering laws.
-Only certain international banks (HSBC) can do it if you are already a premium customer elsewhere.
+Generally, no. Physical presence and biometric verification are required under anti-money-laundering law.
+Only certain international banks (HSBC) can do it if you are already a premium client elsewhere.

-Can I open an account with a simple tourist visa?
+Can I open an account on a simple tourist visa?

 It has become almost impossible in 2026.
-Banks require a long-stay visa (Social Visit Pass for more than 6 months, Employment Pass, or MM2H).
+Banks require a long-stay visa (a Social Visit Pass of more than 6 months, an Employment Pass, or MM2H).

 What is JomPAY?

-It is the national bill payment service.
-It allows you to pay any organization (energy provider, school, insurance) via a simple identifier code, without entering complex bank details.
+It is the national bill-payment service.
+It lets you pay any organisation (energy provider, school, insurer) using a simple biller code, without entering complex bank details.

 Are banks open on Saturdays?

-Some branches in shopping malls are open on Saturday mornings, but full administrative services are mainly done during the week (9:00 AM - 4:30 PM).
+Some branches in shopping malls are open on Saturday mornings, but full administrative services are mainly available on weekdays (9:00 am - 4:30 pm).

 Is it safe to use Malaysian digital banks?

 Yes.
-Neobanks like GXBank have a full banking license issued by Bank Negara and your deposits are protected by PIDM (deposit insurance) up to 250,000 MYR.
+Neobanks such as GXBank hold a full banking licence issued by Bank Negara, and your deposits are protected by PIDM (deposit insurance) up to 250,000 MYR.

 How does a SWIFT transfer to Malaysia work?

 You will need your bank's SWIFT code and your account number.
-Be careful, reception fees can vary between 10 and 50 MYR depending on the receiving bank.
+Bear in mind that incoming fees can range from 10 to 50 MYR depending on the receiving bank.

-Do I need to declare my Malaysian account to French taxes?
+Do I have to declare my Malaysian account to the tax authorities back home?

-Yes, any account held abroad must be declared via form 3916 during your income tax declaration in France, even if there are no taxes to pay.
-Consult our guide on taxation.
+Yes.
+Any account held abroad must be declared on your income tax return in your home country, even if no tax is due.
+See our guide on taxation.

 Which bank offers the best customer service in English?

-All major banks use English as a working language.
-HSBC and Standard Chartered are particularly oriented towards an international expatriate clientele.
+All major banks use English as their working language.
+HSBC and Standard Chartered are particularly geared toward an international expat clientele.

 Can I get a credit card?

-It is more complex.
-Banks often request 3 to 6 months of local payslips or a security deposit (Fixed Deposit) equivalent to the card limit.
+It is more complicated.
+Banks often ask for 3 to 6 months of local payslips or a security deposit (Fixed Deposit) equal to the card's limit.

 Can I link my Malaysian bank to my PayPal account?

-Yes, PayPal Malaysia allows you to link local accounts to withdraw funds, although the fees are quite high compared to modern solutions.
+Yes, PayPal Malaysia lets you link local accounts to withdraw funds, although the fees are fairly high compared with modern alternatives.

 Ready to simplify your financial life?

-Opening an account is a key step in your integration.
-Don't hesitate to ask your questions on our forum or share your experience with other expats.
+Opening an account is a key step in settling in.
+Don't hesitate to ask your questions on our forum or to share your experience with other expats.